-Ripley studies the education systems of a few of the countries that had the best PISA results ( Korea, Finland and Poland), and documents the experiences of American exchange students in each of the countries.
-She finds a number of key points, that these countries focus on, in order to create a top education system.
+Ripley studies the education systems of a few of the countries that had the best PISA results ( Korea, Finland, and Poland), and documents the experiences of American exchange students in each of the nations.
+She finds several key points that these countries focus on, to create a top education system.

-1. The top performing countries believe in academic rigour.
-Teachers, politicians, parents and kids in these countries agree that school should be about mastering complex academic content.
-Students are expected to take school seriously, and there are high expectations from teachers, parents and the students themselves about what the students can accomplish.
-Comparing the American education system, Ripley writes of a number of disturbing examples, where education boards seem almost afraid to encourage students to aim for a high academic standard.
+1. The top-performing countries believe in academic rigor.
+Teachers, politicians, parents, and kids in these countries agree that school should be about mastering complex educational content.
+Students are expected to take school seriously, and there are high expectations from teachers, parents, and the students themselves about what the students can accomplish.
+Comparing the American education system, Ripley writes of several disturbing examples, where education boards seem almost afraid to encourage students to aim for a high academic standard.
 These boards are scared that a large percentage of the students just aren’t up for the challenge, and will be destroyed by failing.

 2. Teachers need to be the best and brightest of society and need to be highly trained.
-Only the brightest students get into Finnish teachers colleges, where they spend 6 years studying.
-Teachers are highly respected by students and parents, because they know how difficult it is to become a teacher.
+Only the most promising students get into Finnish teacher’s colleges, where they spend six years studying.
+Students and parents highly respect teachers because they know how difficult it is to become a teacher.
 Getting into a teacher training school in Finland is as prestigious as getting into medical school in the U.S. Ripley provides lots of examples that prove that when the teachers are highly educated, the quality of the teaching goes up.

 3. Factors that people assume to be important to student outcomes, like government spending per student and private education, had little effect on academic performance.
 Poland is a particularly good example of the lesson that more money doesn’t necessarily make a great school.
 After education reforms in Poland, polish students outperformed the U.S kids in math and science despite spending less than half what the U.S did per child.